dannyhvc/nes_emulator_rust/README.md

 # NES Emulator in Rust

-This is an NES emulator written in Rust.
+My personal take on a new emulator written in Rust.

 ## Features